firasomrane/grand_debat_analysis_topic_modeling/README.md

 4- Predict nan responses.

+### Remarks

+The results of the pyLDAvis library are not desplayed just in the html version of the notebook so to get the results just download the data and run the notebook.

 ### Get the data

-Data is open to everyone [here](https://www.data.gouv.fr/en/datasets/donnees-ouvertes-du-grand-debat-national/)
+Data is open to everyone [here](https://www.data.gouv.fr/en/datasets/donnees-ouvertes-du-grand-debat-national/).
+The one used is 'LA_TRANSITION_ECOLOGIQUE.csv'